Eutelsat 172B [Airbus]

 Eutelsat 172B hosts three communications payloads:

->

-> The new satellite will be launched in first half 2017, making it the first European satellite to demonstrate electric propulsion for orbit raising.
+The new satellite was launched in June 2017, making it the first European satellite to demonstrate electric propulsion for orbit raising.

 |14 C-band transponders, 36 Ku-band transponders, high throughput Ku-band payload